lkuza2/Spanish-Verb-Conjugation-Creator/README.md

 Spanish-Verb-Conjugation-Creator
 ================================

-A Spanish verb conjugator written in Java that automatically conjugates verbs and writes them to a document.
+A Spanish verb conjugator written in Java that automatically conjugates verbs and writes them to a Microsoft Word document.

 The conjugator pulls the following forms/information:
 * Definition